Side Determination and Fragment Identification

 In mass-grave or charnel-pit contexts that contain both adult and foetal remains (a combination seen in historical burial grounds, in disaster recoveries, and occasionally in concealed burial sites in criminal cases), the challenge is compounded by differential preservation: foetal cortical bone dissolves faster in acidic soil than adult cortical bone, so foetal elements may survive only as calcium phosphate staining in the soil profile while adult elements are still structurally recognisable.
 The analyst should document the presence of foetal-bone staining or mineral deposits even when no structural fragment is recovered.

 When macroscopic and histological assessment does not produce a confident identification, two further lines of evidence are available: plain radiography and DNA profiling.
-A third option, geometric morphometric comparison to a reference skull or long-bone dataset using landmark coordinates, is available in specialist laboratories with the requisite software (FORDISC 3.1, MorphoJ, or geometric morphometric pipelines) and is covered in the emerging methods module.
+A third option, geometric morphometric comparison to a reference skull or long-bone dataset using landmark coordinates, is available in specialist laboratories with the requisite software (FORDISC 3.1, MorphoJ, or geometric morphometric pipelines); for a detailed treatment see the emerging methods topic.

 Plain radiography of a fragment reveals internal architecture that may not be visible on the surface: the trabecular pattern of cancellous bone, the thickness profile of the cortex across the full diameter, any pathological changes (lytic lesions, sclerosis, periosteal reactions), and the presence of any residual growth plate or epiphyseal scar.
 Radiographic comparison to a reference atlas (such as the Spalteholz photographic atlas or the Hamann-Todd collection radiographic archive at the Cleveland Museum of Natural History) can resolve human-vs-non-human ambiguities in some cases.
 In the UK, the National Crime Agency forensic anthropology consultant network uses radiographic assessment as a standard second tier for ambiguous submissions, and the Faculty of Forensic and Legal Medicine recommends it in its guidance on bone identification consultations.

-The 2005 McCann scene in Praia da Luz, Portugal (the disappearance of Madeleine McCann), is frequently cited in forensic anthropology teaching as a case where animal bones from the excavation of a search area temporarily complicated the investigation.
+The 2007 search scene at Praia da Luz, Portugal, associated with the disappearance of Madeleine McCann, is one documented instance where animal bones recovered during excavation of a search area required professional osteological assessment before the investigation could proceed.
 The bones, identified through macroscopic and histological examination as non-human, required professional osteological assessment before the investigation could continue.
 The incident illustrates that forensic anthropology consultations on the human-vs-non-human question are not limited to laboratory settings: they arise at search scenes when investigators recover fragments and need immediate guidance.

 DNA profiling from a fragment provides the definitive answer to the human-vs-non-human question.
 Extraction of nuclear DNA and PCR amplification using human-specific primers (STR multiplex kits calibrated only on human loci) will not produce a profile from non-human bone.
 A partial profile that matches no known reference sample (human DNA present but not identified) still confirms the material is human.
 Mitochondrial DNA, because it exists in thousands of copies per cell, is more likely to be recovered from degraded fragments than nuclear DNA and can be typed for a human species-specific sequence that definitively excludes animal origin.
 In India, the DNA profiling services at the CFSL New Delhi, CFSL Kolkata, and the FSL Hyderabad all maintain the capability to confirm human origin from fragmentary bone, and this confirmation is routinely sought in cases where the forensic anthropologist's macroscopic and histological assessment is qualified as "consistent with human but not confirmed."